louthy/language-ext/README.md

     list.Add(4);
     list.Add(5);
 ```
-So we provide the `List(...)` function that takes any number of parameters and turns them into a list:
+So we provide the `List` function that takes any number of parameters and turns them into a list:

 ```C#
     // Creates a list of five items var test = List(1, 2, 3, 4, 5);
 ```

 This is much closer to the 'functional way'.
-It also returns a `Lst<T>` that is a wrapper for `IImmutableList<T>`.
+It also returns a `Lst<T>` which is an immutable list implementation.
 So it's now easier to use immutable-lists than the mutable ones.
 And significantly less typing.

 Also `Range`: